domestic first class cabin seating.

 Check fares on the “underdog”

 Internationally, the differences can be even more pronounced.
-Travelers headed from New York to Paris can fly nonstop on Air France in their vaunted La Premiere cabin at roundtrip fares from around $8,500 during low demand periods.
-Bargain-seeking Paris fliers can fly via London on British Airways First, however, for about $4,000 roundtrip (Air France doesn’t return the “favor” for first class fliers bound for London via Paris, however).
+Travelers headed from New York to Paris can fly nonstop on Air France in their vaunted La Premiere cabin at roundtrip fares from around $8,500 during low-demand periods.
+Bargain-seeking Paris fliers can fly via London on British Airways First, however, for about $4,000 roundtrip (but Air France doesn’t return the “favor” for first-class fliers bound for London via Paris).

 Start shopping far in advance